-You need to pay the correct fee when you lodge your application.
+You need to pay the correct fee and immigration levy (if applicable) when you lodge your application.
 The amount you have to pay varies depending on the type of application, your country of citizenship and where you currently live.
-There are two ways to find out the fee you have to pay:
+There are two ways to find out the amount you have to pay:

-We cannot refund the fee once your application has been accepted for processing.
+We cannot refund the fee and immigration levy (if applicable) once your application has been accepted for processing.
 The same amount of work is involved whether we decide to approve or decline your application.

-People who are applying for residence should be aware of our migrant levy.
+People who applied for residence prior to 7 December 2015 should be aware of our migrant levy.